 - 5 beautiful colors

-- Creamy, soft formula for smooth application
+- Creamy, soft formula

 With Shine’s lip liner, you get a precise, smooth line with every application, and all-day color that is sure to impress.
 Plus, as with all our products, our lip liner is hypoallergenic, paraben free, gluten free, and Leaping Bunny approved.

 Now for the fun part.
 Here’s a quick look at all the ways that you can use our luscious lip liners to amp up your makeup routine: